I-m-OM/nexus/README.md

 ## ⚙️ Features

 - **Single Page Application (SPA):** Built as an SPA with React, the site offers a fast and seamless browsing experience.
-- **Customizable Theme:** A light and dark theme switcher was implemented to enhance user comfort.
+- **Customizable Theme:** A light and dark theme switcher was implemented to enhance user comfort, offering two light and two dark modes according to the user's comfort.
 - **Responsive Design:** The layout adapts to different screen sizes and devices using CSS Flexbox and Grid.
 - **Optimized Performance:** Lazy loading and code splitting were used to improve page load times and performance.